parallaxsecond/parsec-book/src/parsec_client/operations/psa_sign_hash.md

 **Note:** To perform a hash-and-sign algorithm, the hash must be calculated before passing it to this function.
 This could be done with the operation PsaHashCompute or with a multi-part hash operation.
 Those operations are not yet implemented.
-Alternatively, to hash and sign a message in a single call, you could use PsaSignMessage (not yet implemented).
+Alternatively, to hash and sign a message in a single call, you could use PsaSignMessage.

 ## Contract